micmarsh/clojure-pure-io/README.md

 An experiment in implementing an IO monad in Clojure.
 Why should Haskell have all the fun(ctional purity)?

-For an in-depth (and slightly rambling) explaination of the motivations and process that went into this, check out [my write-up](/gist.md)
+For an in-depth explaination of the motivations and process that went into this, check out [my write-up](/gist.md)

 ## Why Use This?